IlliaPikq/Recipes.here/content/encouragers.md

 # Dont know what to eat today? # Not for long.
-Just visit our Recipes page # You like to experiment? # Thats great, because you have unlimited access to recipes from all over the world
+Just visit Recipes page # You like to experiment? # Thats great now you can cook something you've never cooked before, just checkout Recipes page